Heidelberger/CTCI-1.8-String-Rotation/README.md

 # CTCI 1.8 String Rotation
 ## Cracking the Coding Interview, Chapter 1 Problem 1.8

-Check if strings are null or empty.
+Check if strings <BR>are null or empty.
 Check if same length.

 Double one of the strings and see if it contains the other (fixes "word wrap" (AKA rotation) problem.